paperclip-ui/paperclip/README.md

 }
 ```

-This is a basic example, but gives you an idea of how Paperclip blends HTML and CSS into a different format.
-Here's what the compiled output looks like:
+Here's what the compiled CSS looks like:

 ```css
 :root {